SiliconLabsSoftware/matter_extension/slc/apps/performance_test_app/thread/README.md

 **Button and LED reference:**

-This app focuses on performance-test CLI commands; button/LED behavior follows the base Matter platform (e.g. LED 0 for commissioning state if WSTK LED Support is installed).
+This app focuses on performance-test CLI commands, button/LED behavior follows the base Matter platform (e.g. LED 0 for commissioning state if WSTK LED Support is installed).

 ## Troubleshooting